JonnyTran/LATTE2GO/README.md

 If there is any problem with the code, please open an issue or contact me at `nhat.tran@mavs.uta.edu`.

 # Prerequisites
-To run the experiments, you need at least 5.5GB of disk space, 50GB of RAM memory, and at least 10GB of GPU RAM.
+To run the experiments, you need to have `git` installed, and have at least 5.5GB of disk space, 50GB of RAM memory, and at least 10GB of GPU RAM.

 Please install package requirements, download the dataset, and run the bash commands provided by following instructions.

 ## Install dependencies
-Please
+Please ensure you have the packages listed in [requirements.txt](requirements.txt) installed.
+You can install them by running:
 ```bash
 conda install --file requirements.txt
 ```